Palm Springs’ Small Hotels: Dine as Well as Stay

 The next morning, before embarking on a celebrity architectural tour, we had an early breakfast at Cheeky’s, also on the Alcazar property, and met its amiable chef, Jose Ramirez.
 Cheeky’s is a popular breakfast and lunch spot that serves an especially creative breakfast menu known for its unique egg benedicts.
 We really loved the salmon hash benedict.

-Cheeky’s and Birba are not participating in Restaurant Week this year, but of course they are there for you to try.
+It is so nice to have Cheeky’s and Birba right on the lovely Alcazar property.
 I certainly recommend doing what we did: Stay all night at Alcazar, have dinner at Birba and breakfast at Cheekys.
 Birba opens at 5 p.m. everyday but Monday, and is open until 11 p.m. weekdays and 12 a.m. on Fridays and Saturdays.
 Cheeky’s is open everyday but Tuesdays from 8 a.m. until 2 p.m.

-There are a variety of other small hotels in Palm Springs that include restaurants offering Restaurant Week menus, including Draughtsman at Arrive Palm Springs, which is presenting an eclectic two-course lunch for $20 with two special burgers among the selections; Reservoir at Arrive Palm Springs is featuring a three-course dinner for $39 with several plant-based options, including roasted eggplant with corn and herbs.
-SOPA at L’Horizon Resort and Spa, known for its upscale take on American, Italian and Mediterranean cuisines, is offering a $49 dinner menu with three options, including cioppino ravioli with crab pomme puree, calamari and mussels.
+There are a variety of other small hotels in Palm Springs that include restaurants offering wonderful meals, including Draughtsman at Arrive Palm Springs, Reservoir at Arrive Palm Springs, and SOPA at L’Horizon Resort and Spa, known for its upscale take on American, Italian and Mediterranean cuisines.

 Did you know there are 77 boutique hotels in Palm Springs?
 A future article will look in more detail at some of these charming accommodations with so much character, but it is nice to know that at several of them you can dine so elegantly as well as sleep so comfortably.
 If you live in Southern California, Palm Springs is such an easily accessible getaway — and if you live further away, Palm Springs is definitely a wonderful destination for a special trip.